Roman Forum and Imperial Forums Walking Tour, Rome

 Roman Forum and Imperial Forums Walking Tour (Self Guided), Rome

-It is believed that the development of the Roman Forum area as a commercial and civic center began in earnest around the 7th century BCE, during the time of the Roman Kingdom.
-Under the Roman Republic, the Forum progressed to become a center of governance as well as a venue for public speeches, elections, and trials.
-It was surrounded by important structures, such as the Senate House, basilicas, and temples dedicated to various gods and goddesses, as well as arches commemorating military victories.
+The area's development is believed to have started around the 7th century BC, during the Roman Kingdom.
+Under the Roman Republic, the Forum became a heart of governance and a venue for public speeches, elections, and trials.
+As such, it contained important structures, such as the Senate House, basilicas, and temples dedicated to various gods and goddesses, as well as triumphal arches commemorating military victories.

-Some notable buildings within the Forum include the Temple of Saturn, the Temple of Vesta, the Arch of Septimius Severus, and the Rostra, a platform from which speeches were delivered.
-The Forum witnessed numerous historic events, such as the funeral oration of Julius Caesar by Mark Antony and the triumphal processions of victorious Roman generals.
+Some notable buildings within the Forum include the Temple of Saturn, the Temple of Vesta, the Arch of Septimius Severus, and the Rostra platform for public orations.
+Over the centuries, the Forum witnessed numerous historic events, such as the funeral of Julius Caesar and the triumphal processions of victorious Roman generals.

-During the late republican and the following imperial periods, a series of new squares (forums) were added next to the Roman Forum.
-The first of them was built by Julius Caesar, an ambitious general, who, ultimately, became the dictator of Rome.
-The successive emperors, such as Augustus and Nerva, followed suit to glorify themselves and their achievements.
-The newer forums came to be known as Imperial Forums.
+During the late republican and subsequent imperial periods, a series of new squares (known as forums) were added.
+The first of them was that of Julius Caesar, an ambitious general, who ultimately became the dictator of Rome.
+The successive emperors, such as Augustus and Nerva, followed suit by glorifying themselves and their achievements in the forums of their own.
+These came to be known as Imperial Forums.
 The most grandiose of them was the Forum of Trajan.

 Both the Roman and the Imperial Forums were gradually abandoned and fell into disrepair following the decline of the Roman Empire.
-However, their ruins have been preserved and today are popular tourist sites, sitting at the top of any list of must-see attractions, offering a glimpse into the grandeur and splendor of ancient Rome.
+Still, today their ruins serve as popular tourist sights, topping the list of must-see attractions that offer a glimpse into the grandeur and splendor of ancient Rome.

-"The Forum speaks" – This expression refers to the notion that the ruins of the Roman Forum have a story to tell those who seek insights into the past...
-Still, although a highlight on the tourist trail around Rome, the Forum can be a baffling disappointment as there is little to no signage and information for visitors.
-Therefore, you will be better off visiting this place armed with a mobile GPSmyCity self-guided app.
+"The Forum speaks," they say, meaning that the ruins of the Roman Forum have a story to tell anyone who seeks insights into the past.
+Nonetheless, albeit a highlight on the tourist trail of Rome, the Forum can be a baffling disappointment for visitors as it lacks due signage and information.
+In this respect, you'll be much better off if visit it armed with a GPSmyCity self-guided mobile app.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.